cdvelop/tinystring/docs/WHY.md

 - 🚀 **Distribution efficiency** - Large binaries for simple operations

 ### The Solution
-TinyString replaces multiple standard library packages with **lightweight, manual implementations** that deliver:
+fmt replaces multiple standard library packages with **lightweight, manual implementations** that deliver:

 - 🏆 **ToUpper to smaller binaries** - Dramatic size reduction for WebAssembly
 - ✅ **Full TinyGo compatibility** - No compilation issues or warnings